DATA PROCESSING ADDENDUM

 “Processor Security Standards” means the security standards attached to the Agreement, or if none are attached to the Agreement, attached to this DPA as Annex 1.

-“Controller” means BEAR FRANCHISING, LLC and its affiliates.
+“Controller” means BEAR COGNITION, INC. and its affiliates.

 “Controller Data” means the “personal data” (as defined in the GDPR) that is uploaded to the Services under Controller’s Processor accounts.